tobias-johansson/scalacheck-intro/presentation/presentation.md

 ???
 - Using ScalaTest
+- input: -1, CUT: Math.abs, output: 1

 --

 ### Abstract

-*Describes an example of what the code under test does*
+*Describes one example of what the code under test does*

 ---